Documents

 The unresolved issues, as we all know, relate to part II of the 5 August 1949 resolution dealing with the demilitarisation prior to the plebiscite period.
 Certain principles are set forth in this part of the resolution which form the accepted basis for an agreement, the details of which remain to be worked out.
 Some of these principles have become defective and inadequate as a result of subsequent development, when those principles have been replaced by new ones which take account of the new situation, the structural skeleton will have to be filled out with the masonry of necessary details in order to become an organic whole.

+This remaining task should be comparatively simple if the parties keep firmly in mind its nature and limitations.
+The problems will become insoluble, however, if the parties go beyond the immediate issues and press arguments which tend to negate the structural principles of the existing agreement.
 In this important respect it seems to me that both the parties have erred.
 Arguments for and against the conclusive legal effect of the Maharaja's letter of accession to India seem to be irrelevant at this stage.
 The same applies to arguments tending to show that economic and strategic factors, or factors relating to the population's dominant religious allegiance, favour accession to one of the parties rather than to the other.
 Such arguments are not only irrelevant; they are harmful because they undermine the main principle of the agreement which has been achieved.
 It is for the plebiscite to deter mine the ultimate fate of the State.

 I would like to add that this principle, this keystone of the whole structure, has an importance which transcends the obligatory force it derives from the consent of the parties.
 The principle has its intrinsic value because it embodies the only criterion for determining Kashmir's fate which is compatible with modern democratic ideals.
 It should be borne in mind that the unsolved problems concern only the practical procedures through which demilitarisation can be carried out on both sides of the cease-fire line in order to bring about conditions which will enable the Plebiscite Administrator to take over.
 The parties should therefore faithfully abstain from advancing, let alone pressing, arguments which are incompatible with or unrelated to this objective.
 Within this rather narrow compass of legitimate disagreement I see only two important considerations against which the opposing arguments should be weighed and measured.
 One is that the demilitarisation must be carried through as quickly as possible.
 The other is that the demilitarisation should be so staged as to eliminate fear at any time on the part of the people on either side of the cease-fire line.
 On this point again I find myself in full agreement with the main principles of the McNaughton proposal.